 A highway cover is a concrete or steel platform that is placed over a highway to accommodate community uses and structures above.
-As part of the project, there is an opportunity to reconnect the Albina area street grid by replacing existing, aging bridges with one, large seismically resilient highway cover over I-5.
+As part of the Project, there is an opportunity to reconnect the street grid in the Albina area by replacing existing, aging bridges with one large, seismically resilient highway cover over I-5.

 The Proposed Hybrid 3 Concept is the highway cover design that was recommended by the community after multiple highway cover options were evaluated through an Independent Cover Assessment review in 2020 and 2021.
-The Proposed Hybrid 3 Concept highway cover design connects streets that are currently divided by I-5.
+The Proposed Hybrid 3 Concept highway cover design will connect streets that are currently divided by I-5.
 It will also add new land over I-5, allowing for wider sidewalks and potential for future economic development opportunities.
-The Oregon Transportation Commission approved additional evaluation of the Proposed Hybrid 3 Cover Concept in September 2021 following community and local agency recommendations.
+The Oregon Transportation Commission approved additional evaluation of the Proposed Hybrid 3 Concept in September 2021 following community and local agency recommendations.

-Once built, the cover will be able to hold buildings up to 3 or possibly up to 6-stories tall for an additional cost.
-It will also meet current seismic (earthquake) standards, making this structure over I-5 more resilient in the event of an earthquake, and provides critical transportation access for community members and first responders.
+Once built, the cover will be able to hold buildings up to 3 stories or possibly up to 6 stories for an additional cost.
+It will also meet current seismic (earthquake) standards, making this structure over I-5 more resilient in the event of an earthquake, and will provide critical transportation access for community members and first responders.

-8. How will the project improve driver and vehicle safety?
+8. How is the Project expected to improve driver and vehicle safety on I-5?